ashish-upadhyay246/ImageGeneration_withAnalysis/README.md

-# Image Generations, Analysis, and Segmentation
+# Image Generation, Analysis, and Segmentation

 This project consists of a Flask backend and a Streamlit frontend that work together to generate an image, provide basic and advanced CLIP analysis on it based on the keywords provided by the user and by a local dataset respectively.
 The image is then segmented into masks and polygons of ROI are extracted and visualized on the streamlit frontend.<br/>
 The test cases for core functionalities, endpoints, and errors are provided in the 'flask_app' file.<br/> <br/>